kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/schema-diagrams.md

 ![PersonRecord](../../gifs/PersonRecord.gif)

-The `PeronRecord` module is expanded below as a sub-module of `AgentRecord`.
+The `PersonRecord` module is expanded below as a sub-module of `AgentRecord`.

 ![AgentRecord](schema-diagrams/AgentRecord.png)